crschmidt/cpp.ebikelibrary.org/content/buy-yours/black-friday-abound.md

 images: ['/img/e-bikes-ne-abound.jpg']
 ---

-To help folks buying the Abound get the same deal from a dealer as they can get from Aventon directly, [E-Bikes of New England](https://www.ebikesofne.com/) is making a special offer to residents of the Camberville area to get a bike now.
+To help folks in the Camberville area buying the Aventon Abound get the same deal from a dealer as they can get from Aventon directly, [E-Bikes of New England](https://www.ebikesofne.com/) is making a special offer to residents of the Camberville area to get a bike now.

 **Purchase an Aventon Abound from E-Bikes of New England today for $1599**, and you will receive: